 Setting; This study was conducted in the Spine department of Xiangya hospital of central South University.
 Data were retrieved from the medical records.
 The study protocol was approved by the Ethics Committee of the Xiangya first Hospital of Central South University.

 The study included 34 patients with lumbar TB who had undergone either mono-segment fixation or short-segment fixation in spine department of Xiangya first hospital of Central South University from January 2012 to December 2016.

 Inclusion criteria (1) patients with the infection involving only a single motor unit.
 (2) patients with vertebral destruction not more than 2/3rd of the original vertebral body height as determined by three-dimensional CT.
-(3) patients with lumbar kyphosis cobb angle > 100.
+(3) patients with lumbar kyphosis between 10-60-degree Cobb.
 (4) patients with age above 18 years.
-Exclusion criteria; (1) patients with active pulmonary or extrapulmonary TB and cancer (2) Patients with kyphosis cobb angle (> 60°).
-(3) Patients with osteoporosis.
-(4) patients with multisegmented infections.
-(5) patients with other spinal abnormalities.
+Exclusion criteria; (1) patients with active pulmonary or extrapulmonary TB and cancer (2) Patients with osteoporosis.
+(3) patients with multisegmented infections.
+(4) patients with other spinal abnormalities.

 Bias in this study were assessed in two levels; at study level and outcome level.
 Study level bias assessment involved assessing for selection biases and detection biases.
 On the outcome level, information bias and attrition bias were assessed.